Brexit hangs in the balance as May's tweaked deal faces another vote

 Breaking News Emails

-LONDON — Talk about cutting it close to the line.
+LONDON — Talk about cutting it close.
 In just 17 days, or a little over 400 hours, the U.K. is due to leave the European Union.

 British lawmakers will decide Tuesday whether they will support the deal that Prime Minister Theresa May spent nearly two years negotiating with the E.U.